hansi-b/manipuPom/README.md

   `.bak` backup of the original file.
 - `src/deps_tree.py` — Script to generate dependency graphs from Maven projects.
 It can analyze multiple POM files in a directory structure and output the dependency relationships in either PlantUML or JSON format.
+- `src/mod_parent.py` — Script to update `<parent><version>` in multiple POM files.
+Works recursively and can update many POMs in place or perform a dry-run.
 - `tests/` — pytest-based unit tests.
 - `tests/data/` — test data used by the test suite.
 - `requirements.txt` — development/test dependencies (currently